saitamasahil/Pixel-Launcher-Extended/README.md

 **Customize Installer**
 It's like offline installer but less in size.
 Installer zip size depends upon the modifications a user chooses while making the zip.
 It's not available for download from download links below.
 However, You can build it yourself by following instructions from [Building from source](#building-from-source) section.
 This variant is good for those whose phone's volume keys are broken or if they don't want to follow long instructions involving volume key presses(multiple times) while flashing in Magisk.

-> WARNING: If you are making all the installers by following instructions then first make offline & online installer before making customize installer as customize installer deletes some files in order to fulfil it's desired output magisk zip installer.

 ### Activating Double Tap to Sleep
 - Make sure you installed DT2S while flashing the module(or selected it while making in case of customize installer)
 - After rebooting device, open LSPosed and enable **Pixel Launcher DT2S**